SnakeSlinger/rusty/README.md

 TABLE OF CONTENTS

-1. Introduction
+1. Common Programming Concepts
    1.1.
-About Me
+Variables and Mutability
    1.2.
-Purpose of This Portfolio
-2. Cisco RV160 Projects
+Data Types
+   1.3.
+Functions
+   1.4.
+Comments
+   1.5.
+Control Flow
+2. Understanding Ownership
    2.1.
-Setting Up OpenVPN for Remote Access
+What is Ownership?
    2.2.
-Configuring VLANs for Network Segmentation
+References and Borrowing
    2.3.
-Implementing QoS for Traffic Prioritization
-3. Cisco RV320 Troubleshooting
+The Slice Type
+3. Using Structs to Structrure Related Data
    3.1.
-502 Bad Gateway Error After Certificate Change
+Defining and Instantiating Structs
    3.2.
-Attempting Factory Reset
+An Example Program Using Structs
    3.3.
-Recovering via TFTP Firmware Flash
-4. Skills Learned
+Method Syntax
+4. Enums and Pattern Matching
    4.1.
-VPN Configuration
+Defining an Enum
    4.2.
-Network Segmentation
+The match Control Flow Construct
    4.3.
-Troubleshooting and Recovery
-5. Next Steps
-   5.1.
-Pursuing CCNA Certification
-   5.2.
-Exploring IPsec VPN on RV160
-   5.3.
-Learning Cisco CLI Commands
+Concise Control Flow with if let and let else

 ---

-## 1. Introduction
+## 1. Common Programming Concepts

 ### 1.1.
-About Me
+Variables and Mutability
 I’m a beginner in networking, passionate about learning Cisco technologies through hands-on projects.
 I’ve worked with Cisco RV320 and RV160 routers to set up VPNs, configure VLANs, and troubleshoot real-world issues.
 My goal is to become a network administrator and achieve CCNA certification.

 ### 1.2.
-Purpose of This Portfolio
+Data Types
 This portfolio showcases my Cisco networking projects to demonstrate my practical skills to potential employers.
 It includes detailed write-ups of my RV160 setups, a troubleshooting case study with the RV320, and my learning journey.

+### 1.3.
+Functions
+This portfolio showcases my Cisco networking projects to demonstrate my practical skills to potential employers.
+It includes detailed write-ups of my RV160 setups, a troubleshooting case study with the RV320, and my learning journey.

+### 1.4.
+Comments
+This portfolio showcases my Cisco networking projects to demonstrate my practical skills to potential employers.
+It includes detailed write-ups of my RV160 setups, a troubleshooting case study with the RV320, and my learning journey.

+### 1.5.
+Control Flow
+This portfolio showcases my Cisco networking projects to demonstrate my practical skills to potential employers.
+It includes detailed write-ups of my RV160 setups, a troubleshooting case study with the RV320, and my learning journey.

-## 2. Cisco RV160 Projects
+## 2. Understanding Ownership

 ### 2.1.
-Setting Up OpenVPN for Remote Access
+What is Ownership?
 **Objective**: Configure an OpenVPN server on the Cisco RV160 to enable secure remote access to my home network.
 **Steps**:
 - Enabled OpenVPN in the RV160 web interface (VPN > OpenVPN).